346665

 Profitability

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Procore Technologies's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 81.6% in Q4.
+Procore Technologies's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 83% in Q1.

 Procore Technologies Gross Margin (GAAP)

-That means that for every $1 in revenue the company had $0.82 left to spend on developing new products, sales and marketing, and general administrative overhead.
-Procore Technologies's excellent gross margin allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.
-It's also comforting to see its gross margin remain stable, indicating that Procore Technologies is controlling its costs and not under pressure from its competitors to lower prices.
+That means that for every $1 in revenue the company had $0.83 left to spend on developing new products, sales and marketing, and general administrative overhead.
+Significantly up from the last quarter, Procore Technologies's excellent gross margin allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Procore Technologies's free cash flow came in at $28.99 million in Q4, up 147% year on year.
+Procore Technologies's free cash flow came in at $57.54 million in Q1, up 200% year on year.

 Procore Technologies Free Cash Flow